-The miR-23a/27a/24-2/RKIP axis is of general relevance for other cancer entities as well cluster, and the members within this network have been shown to share many common targets (43).
+The miR-23a/27a/24-2/RKIP axis is of general relevance for other cancer entities as well

+Up to this point, we could show that increased expression of miR-23a causes downregulation of RKIP within AML.
+Of note, miR-23a is part of the miR-23a/27a/24-2 cluster, and the members within this network have been shown to share many common targets (43).
 Indeed, miR-27a has been identified as RKIP modulator in lung cancer previously (24).
-We thus were interested whether a miR-23a/27a/24-2 mediated RKIP downregulation is of relevance for other malignancies as well, and to possibly identify the responsible cluster member.
-Therefore, we performed a database retrieval via TCGA and analyzed tumor entities, where i) decreased expression of RKIP has been previously reported, and ii) data for RKIP and miR-23a/27a/24-2 expression levels were available.
-All together, we were able to analyze 14 additional cancer entities comprising 4342 primary patient specimens.
-A statistically significant inverse correlation between the expression of RKIP and at least one of the cluster miRNAs could be shown in ten out of fourteen cancers. miR-23a proved to be the predominant cluster member with significant correlations in nine of these entities (Table 1).
+We thus were interested whether an miR-23a/27a/24-2-mediated RKIP downregulation is of relevance for other malignancies as well, and to possibly identify the responsible cluster member.
+Therefore, we performed a database retrieval via TCGA and analyzed tumor entities, where (i) decreased expression of RKIP has been previously reported, and (ii) data for RKIP and miR-23a/27a/24-2 expression levels were available.
+All together, we were able to analyze 14 additional cancer entities comprising 4,342 primary patient specimens.
+A statistically significant inverse correlation between the expression of RKIP and at least one of the cluster miRNAs could be shown in 10 of 14 cancers. miR-23a proved to be the predominant cluster member with significant correlations in nine of these entities (Table 1).